-The Tate Year 3 Project was an ambitious project that took place between Sept 2018 and Jan 2020 to create Steve McQueen Year 3, a giant collective portrait of 7-8 year olds by the London-born Turner Prize winning artist and Oscar-winning filmmaker, Steve McQueen.
+The Tate Year 3 Project was an ambitious project that took place between September 2018 and January 2020 to create Steve McQueen Year 3 – a giant collective portrait of 7-8-year-olds by the London-born Turner Prize-winning artist and Oscar-winning filmmaker, Steve McQueen.

 Project partners Tate, Artangel, and A New Direction invited every primary school in London to take part to create an epic picture of the city’s present and an intimation of the future.
 76,146 children from 1,504 schools took part in photography sessions in which a traditional class photograph was taken.
 These would form part of the exhibitions both in the Duveen Galleries at Tate Britain, and the Outdoor Exhibition on 600 billboards across London in Autumn 2019.

 A New Direction has commissioned this collection of nine essays to reflect on the Tate Year 3 Project from different perspectives and provoke thinking about future projects.
 Together, the essays explore the themes of representation, entitlement, access, collaboration, and risk.

 Contributors and writers: Anna Cutler, Aoife O’Doherty, Christine Lai, Colin Grant, David Parker, Ego Ahaiwe Sowinski, Eileen Carnell, Jack Redfern, Jackie Benjamin, James Broadley, James Lingwood, Kate Atkins, Maria Balshaw, Marina Lewis-King, Pauline Tambling, Steve Moffitt, Tate Schools and Teachers Team

 by Marina Lewis-King

 Creating a positive experience for the young people as participants.

 2. Participation Begins With Me: Reflections From Tate and School Headteachers on Year 3

 Engaging schools to take part.

 3. Out of the Shadows